Mark SaFranko: Short stories

 SaFranko has over 50 short stories published in a range of publications, including Ellery Queen’s Mystery Magazine ("Acts Of Revenge"), The MacGuffin ("The Ecstasy"), and The Savage Kick Literary Magazine ("Role of A Lifetime").
 His story "Rescuing Ravel" (Descant, 2005) won the Frank O'Connor Award for Best Short Fiction.
 "The Man In Unit 24" (Hawai’i Review) was cited in Best American Mysteries 2000.

 SaFranko's short stories fluctuate between realism and crime, and often combine both.
 Although the narrative shifts between first- and third-person, the emphasis is often on the central character's mental state, and interior thought.
 According to Murder Slim Press, a collection of SaFranko's story stories will appear in 2008.

 Theater productions and acting

 SaFranko's plays have featured on Off-Off Broadway venues, and through theaters in Ireland, including Dancing For Men, The Bitch-Goddess, and Incident in the Combat Zone.
 The plays feature SaFranko's emphasis on dark themes mixed with dark humour.
 A review in The Carrigdhoun said that "SaFranko's two black comedies are mini-masterpieces of acute observation and dark humour, but at all times entertaining and captivating."

 He has also appeared in a series of low-budget films, including A Better Place and The Road From Erebus.

 Personal life

 SaFranko is a long-term friend of fellow author Dan Fante, and introduced Fante to his current wife.

+He and his wife, Lorrie Foster, have been residents of Montclair, New Jersey, since 2000.